flare-foundation/docs/docs/tech/glossary.md

 Governance { #governance }
 : Mechanism to propose, vote, and implement changes on a blockchain protocol.
 On Flare, anybody can propose updates and token holders vote to accept them.

+Hash { #hash }
+: A hash is an unidirectional mathematical function that converts an input of arbitrary length into an output of a fixed length.
+Thus, regardless of the original amount of data involved, the hash will always be the same size.

 Hot Wallet { #hot_wallet }
 : A [wallet](#wallet) whose private key is stored on a server connected permanently to the internet.
 This makes the key convenient to use by automated programs, but makes it more vulnerable to theft than an offline key (see [cold wallet](#cold_wallet)), as unauthorized access to the server could steal the key.